 Nami-ashi uke is the sweeping-foot block; a simple and versatile low-level defense.
-Please note that in our lessons, will only refer to this technique by its Japanese name, to help avoid confusion with the sweeping block.
+Please note that in our lessons, will only refer to this technique by its Japanese name, to prevent it from being confused for the sweeping block.

 To perform a nami-ashi, the arch of foot taps thigh of the opposite-side leg, just above the knee, then rotates back into a proper stance.

 [Video of a nami-ashi, fast and slow, from the front and the side]

 This simple move has a variety of applications, such as:

 - Nami-ashi is the ultimate defense against leg sweeps, and stomp kicks to the instep or shin.
 A quick nami-ashi will deny the opponent a target, reducing their attack into a shadow-boxing drill.